 SALSA BABY.
 It’s such a fresh, delicious side to a big ol’ bowl of corn chips!
 Something that I love about whipping up a batch of salsa is that you can be creative with it by using ALL the colors, ALL the flavors, and ALL the veggies your heart desires.
 But did you know that it doesn’t have to stop there?
 That’s right folks- today I’m going to introduce you to some incredibly delicious fresh fruit salsa that’ll rock your world.
 Although salsa fruits can be sweet, it isn’t *too* sweet because it uses vinegar and goat cheese to balance sweet, sour, and salty!

 Chicken with Nectarine Fruit Salsa Ingredients

 I’m serious when I say you’re going to love this fruity salsa, and that’s not all there is to this recipe!
-Add some tasty chicken, cook it just right, and call it a meal!
+Take one from my mango salsa chicken and add some tasty chicken, cook it just right, and call it a meal!
 This is the PERFECT recipe for a spring or summertime meal out on the deck or in the backyard!
 Let’s round up our ingredients and get cooking!

 For the Chicken:

 - Balsamic Vinegar

 - Chicken Breasts